GabrielZre/GabrielZre/README.md

 - 👀 I’m interested in programming, mostly in Java.
 - 👀 Working as a DevOps engineer
 - 🌱 I’m currently developing my scooter app which calculates the distance, time, average speed and getting info about current battery state via bluetooth module, extended by GPS tracker, to find the scooter.
 Users can save the trip details to database.
-Every saved trip is displaying in user history.
+Every saved trip is displayed in user history.
 In this project i am using FireBase, beacuse its easy to add functionality like forgot password, etc. Electronic components: ESP32 Lolin32, SIM800L, GPS NEO-6M.

 - 💞️ I am looking for an internship as a Java / Android developer.
 I am open to learning new technologies and cloud solutions.